CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 </pre>
   </li>
-  <li>The user experience when clicking that button is that the user is prompted for credentials (if the user is not hitting the website from within the domain itself) and once provided, the user is automatically logged into the Tier 3 portal. <strong>Because they used Single Sign On and SAML, they did NOT have to enter their Tier 3 account credentials, but rather, were able to use their regular network credentials.</strong>
+  <li>The user experience when clicking that button is that the user is prompted for credentials (if the user is not hitting the website from within the domain itself) and once provided, the user is automatically logged into the CenturyLink Cloud portal. <strong>Because they used Single Sign On and SAML, they did NOT have to enter their CenturyLink Cloud account credentials, but rather, were able to use their regular network credentials.</strong>
     <br
     />
     <br /><img src="https://t3n.zendesk.com/attachments/token/jkuvvwgrukqohgn/?name=saml37.png" alt="saml37.png" />